jeanbauer/awesome-netherlands/en/pages/bank-account.md

 # Opening a bank account

-If you plan to work or live in Netherlands, having a Dutch bank account becomes mandatory.
+If you plan to work or live in the Netherlands, having a Dutch bank account becomes mandatory.
 Without one you will not be able to receive your salary.
 Opening a bank account is usually simple and fast.

 Below you will find the steps required to open a bank account in many different banks.